-The Fair Association will award a premier exhibitor banner for 4H/FFA/HYA entries in each species of Beef, Dairy Cattle, Dairy Goat, Meat Goat, Sheep, Swine, Poultry, and Rabbits to the showman of their choosing, based on numerous factors.
+Award for Premier Exhibitor Banner for 4H/FFA/HYA will be provided by the Fair Board.
+Entries in each species of Beef, Dairy Cattle, Dairy Goat, Meat Goat, Sheep, Swine, Poultry, and Rabbits to the showman of their choosing, based on numerous factors.
 (Cleanliness, approachability of exhibitor, care of animal and other factors that the fair association deem appropriate) The premium for each specie winner will be \$25.00.
 Banners and checks will be awarded before round robin on Friday evening of the fair.